-In your accounting software, you will need to close your accounting period in order to reset your temporary accounts, or income statement accounts, and transfer the balance to an equity account, in order to carry forward the correct balances to the next accounting period.
-When you close an accounting period in your Patriot Software account, we will create a journal entry to bring all your temporary accounts to a zero balance, and close the remaining balance to your chosen equity account.
+In your accounting software, you have the option to close your accounting period at the end of your fiscal year.
+Closing your accounting period will reset your temporary accounts and income statement accounts, transfer the balance to an equity account and carry forward the correct balances to the next accounting period.
+When you close an accounting period in your Patriot Software account, we will create a journal entry to bring all your temporary accounts to a zero balance and close the remaining balance to your chosen equity account.

 To Close Your Accounting Period in Patriot Software

 You can easily create a closing entry for an accounting period in Patriot Software.
 Although this process is usually completed annually, you can close accounting periods at the frequency that works best for your business (weekly, monthly, quarterly, or annually).

 Go to: Accounting > Financial Tasks > Close Period

 If this is the first time you are closing an accounting period in Patriot Software, select both a start date and end date, and select an equity account to transfer any balances.
 This period needs to be one year or less.

 Be sure to set your date range to include your earliest accounting transaction.
 If you enter a date range that excludes your earliest transaction, you will be shown a warning with your earliest transaction date, and will need to change your date range.